silvncr/qrs/README.md

 > _
 ```

-Obviously, we can't make the anagram `MELTDOWN` because we can only use 7 letters.
+We can't make the anagram `MELTDOWN` because we can only use 7 letters.
 In this case, our best word is `MOWED` (14 points).
 Based on this output, we also know that unless our opponent has 8 spaces, they cannot score higher than 14 points.

 Note that a word like `LETDOWN` (7 letters) scores the same number of points as `MOWED`.
 However, `LETDOWN` isn't recognised as a "best word" in this example case.
 This is because when words are tied for points, the program will choose the word/s with the fewest letters.